-As of June 30, 2017, and 2016, the Foundation has recorded its beneficial interests in four perpetual trusts.
+As of June 30, 2018 and 2017, the Foundation has recorded its beneficial interests in four perpetual trusts.
 Interests in the perpetual trusts have been recorded as permanent endowments based on the intent for the trusts to operate in perpetuity.

 These trusts consist of investment portfolios which are in the custody of an independent trustee who has the authority to manage investment decisions.
 The Foundation retains the sole interest in two of the trusts and a one-third and a one-half interest in the other two trusts, respectively.
 The trustees do not have variance power to redirect the interests in the trusts to other entities.
-Net increases in the value of beneficial interest in trusts totaled \$ 78,578 for the year ended June 30, 2017.
-Net decreases in the value of beneficial interests in trusts totaled \$ 94,380 for the year ended June 30, 2016.
+Net increases in the value of beneficial interests in trusts totaled \$ 46,000 and \$ 78,578 for the years ended June 30, 2018 and 2017, respectively.